nachocifu/searchEngine/README.md

 - A Star
 - Iterative Dipping A Star
 ### Heuristics
+Used by the algorithms that use heuristics or cost function.
+Each possible board is assigned a number that represents how close to the solution it is.
+The closer to zero implies closer to finishing.
+Only finished boards should have 0.
 #### Dummy
 For debugging and comparison, the dummy heuristic assigns value `1` to all non final successful states, while for final assigns `1`.
 This heuristic is quite trivial and dosnt generate any